kathleenkummcp62/77/README.md

 The script automatically builds the dashboard if the `dist/` directory is missing and the Go server will start an embedded PostgreSQL instance via `db.Connect` when no external database is available.

-Create a `credentials.txt` file **in the project root** with your own IP addresses, usernames, and passwords before running.
+Create a `credentials.txt` file **in the project root** with your own IP addresses, usernames and passwords, as well as the vendor name, vendor URL and optional proxy.
 The `credentials.txt.example` file shows the required format.
 The tracked `credentials.txt` in this repository only contains placeholder values.
 Replace those placeholders with your real credentials (or point `config.yaml` to another file) when testing.

 ### Using your own credentials locally